Tag Archives: proxy settings

 Is an ISP or institution blocking you from viewing online content?
 Yes, it’s frustrating.
 Thankfully you’re clever enough to know about proxies.
 The problem can be easily avoided by using a proxy server with your browser.

 Firefox has basic proxy capabilities built right in.
-In the Connection Settings menu you can set up Firefox to auto-detect proxy settings used by your network, use system settings or manually enter an IP address.
-Supported server types include HTTP, SSL, FTP, Gopher and SOCKS (v4 or v5).
-We’ll be looking at using the manual options here.
+In the “Connection Settings” menu you can set up Firefox to auto-detect proxy settings used by your network, use system settings, or manually enter an IP address or domain name.
+Supported proxy server types include HTTP, HTTPS (SSL), and SOCKS (v4 or v5).

-Let’s get to the step-by-step instructions shall we?
+Let’s get to the step-by-step instructions, shall we?

 Step 1